-19.2.7.
+20.2.7.
 Site remediation

-The costs only allow for remediating the current operating dumpsite.
-It is presently being partially covered with soil but the design is incorrect and will result in excessive leachate formation into the future.
+The costs only allow for remediating stages 2 and 4.
+These are presently covered with soil but the design is incorrect and will result in excessive leachate formation into the future.
+Stage 1 will be converted into the new landfill operation will stage three continues to operate as at present during the construction and commissioning of stage 1.